salahjebali/salahjebali/README.md

 ## Hey there 👋

 ### About Me
+-
-- 🎓 Final year MEng student in **Artificial Intelligence** and Computer Science graduate
+- 🎓 Master of engineering in **Artificial Intelligence** (cum laude) and Computer Science graduate from Università degli studi di Firenze.
-- 📚 I’m currently working on ~~my final thesis about **Federated Learning**~~ LLMs, RAGs and fine-tuning techniques
+- 📚 I’m currently working on ~~my final thesis about **Federated Learning**~~ LLMs, RAGs and fine-tuning techniques.
-- 🧬 I’m currently learning **Graph Neural Networks** for path generation
+- 🧬 I’m currently learning **Graph Neural Networks** for path generation.
-- 🌄 **Nature Lover**: Hiking, Biking, and Even the Occasional Cliff Dive 🌊
+- 🌄 **Nature Lover**: Hiking, Biking, and Even the Occasional Cliff Dive. 🌊

 ### Recent Projects